Getting your website the love and recognition it deserves is all about building as many links as you can.

 As long as you respond to it in a professional and prompt manner, you can turn that negative into a much stronger positive.

-Influencer marketing involves working with the people that have the attention and respect of your targeted customers.
+Influencer marketing involves working with the people that have the attention and respect of your targeted customers, such as Instagram influencers related to your niche with a bazillion followers.

-If your ideal demographic follows certain online personalities, they’ll be more likely check out your website when that person endorses your company’s products or services.
-This is a great idea for companies that are new to the market and have little or no brand recognition – but do have a great new product or service.
+If your ideal demographic follows certain online personalities, they’ll be more likely to check out your website when that person endorses your company’s products or services.
+You have to approach influencers correctly, but if you can make a good connection, this is a great option for companies that are new to the market and have little or no brand recognition – but do have a great new product or service.

 As with mentions, an endorsement of your brand’s products or services may or may not have a link.
-Even with an unlinked mention and endorsement, web users who are curious and interested will search for your brand and explore your website.
+Even with an unlinked mention and endorsement, web users who are curious and interested will search for your brand and explore your website, indirectly increasing brand recognition and website traffic.

 Social Media Interaction